 The output of this task is a set of fine-grained services, corresponding to database queries and mainly obtained from the relationships (foreign and primary keys) between database tables.
 Although all the services discovered could be published as simple services, they can also be used to build other complex coarse-grained services.
 Compound Web services are often obtained to support complex functionalities, for example functionalities that are in line with a company's business operation.
-This challenge therefore implies that it is first necessary to know the target company's business processes to adequately manage the necessary orchestration and choreography of such complex Web services.
-This challenge is not within the scope of the paper, because the technique focuses on the automatic extraction of fine-grained Web services that provide: (i) a wrapper to manage the access to the data stored in legacy databases and (ii) offers a mechanism to integrate legacy databases into SOA environments.
-Nonetheless, the fine-grained Web services provided by the approach can be used to compose more complex services to provide complex functionalities.
+This challenge therefore implies that it is first necessary to know the target company's business processes

-''' Author selectAuthors_for_Papers(int id_paper) Boolean existsAuthors_rel_Papers(int id_author, int id_paper) Paper selectPapers_for_Authors(int id_author) Boolean existsPapers_rel_Authors(int id_paper, int id_author) '''
+''' Author selectAuthors_for_Papers(int id_paper) Boolean existsAuthors_rel_Papers(int id_author, int id_paper) Paper selectPapers for Authors (int id author) Boolean existsPapers_rel_Authors(int id_paper, int id_author) '''